-Akwasidae Festival Ashanti Kingdom.
-Travel serendipity.
+Akwasidae Festival Ashanti Kingdom Travel serendipity.
 Very little was showing on TripAdvisor in Akosombo, Ghana.
 The first hotel was sold out.
 The second was a little too local.
 We headed into town to find some food and was unsuccessful.
-We then turned the car around and headed back to the local hotel but spied another hotel on the lake.
-We pulled the car in at dusk and walked to the lake and spied two docks with tables.
-As I decided which dock to sit at, a couple beckoned me over.
+We then turned the car around and planned to head back to the local hotel but spied another hotel on the lake.
+We pulled the car in at dusk and the hotel seemed like a decent fit.
+We walked to the lake to eat dinner and spied two docks with tables.
+As I decided which table to sit at, a couple beckoned me over.
 It was a Canadian couple on a 4-week trip of Ghana.
 They were heading to Kumasi to visit the Ashanti Kingdom the following day, just like me.
 Except, they knew something I didn’t.
 The Ashanti Kingdom holds an incredible and colorful ceremony every 6th Sunday.

 But, I nearly visited Kumasi and missed all of this.
 My poor research, actually very little research resulted in my ignorance.

-Marlon, my friend/guide/driver (he’s a triple threat), and I left in near darkness heading to Kumasi in the center of Ghana.
+Marlon, my friend/guide/driver (he’s a triple threat), and I left in near darkness the next morning heading to Kumasi in the center of Ghana.

 The Ashanti people transitioned from a tributary state to a hierarchal kingdom in the 1670s while in 1680 Kumasi became the capital of the kingdom.
 Legend recalls the king united the dispersed clans as the chief-priest called down a Golden Stool from the heavens into the lap of King Osei Tutu I. The Golden Stool was a symbol of the united Ashanti Kingdom.
 The Golden Stool remains at the palace in Kumasi today.
 Osei Tutu began a massive consolidation and centralization of the Ashanti people.
 The empire’s wealth grew over time due to its strategic location on the Trans-Saharan trade routes and trading with the Europeans on the coast.